How to apply

 Prospective candidates should have a 1st or at least a 2:1 undergraduate qualification in Biomedical Engineering, Physics, Engineering, Computer Science, Mathematics, or a related programme.
 Preference will be given to candidates with a background conducive to multidisciplinary research.

-Candidates will be evaluated with regards to their fit with the CDT’s mission, their motivation to carry out PhD research, and their overall technical and scientific capabilities.
+Candidates will be evaluated with regards to their fit with the CDT’s mission, motivation to carry out PhD research, and overall technical and scientific capabilities.
 We are offering an MRes programme to support research students that meet our entry criteria but would benefit from additional technical training.

 Generous Studentships to Attract Top Talent